andreaswachs/wachs.work/anatole/exampleSite/content/english/_index.md

 author = "Hugo Authors"
 +++

+# Introduction :rocket:

+I'm a software development student, with a heart and soul that belongs mainly in back-end development.
+Since starting my studies, I have become increasingly interested in functional programming.
+I find the discrete mathematics field very interesting — although I'm certainly not a naturally gifted mathematics student.

+You might find something of interest on this website throughout time, should you be interested in

+- Functional programming, or sometimes just programming in general
+- DevOps
+- Mechanical keyboards

 <!--
 This file is left intentionally empty by default to be backwards compatible with the initial theme setup.